TheochemUI/eOn/docs/source/team.md

 #### Footnotes

-[^1]: [IRA](https://mammasmias.github.io/IterativeRotationsAssignments/intro.html) has also been used in tandem with EON for research in 2024-2025
+[^1]: [IRA](https://mammasmias.github.io/IterativeRotationsAssignments/intro.html) has also been used in tandem with eOn for research in 2024-2025

-[^2]: The work-in-progress (2025) pyKMC code blends concepts from EON and k-ART
+[^2]: The work-in-progress (2025) pyKMC code blends concepts from eOn and k-ART

 [^3]: [k-ART](https://kart-doc.readthedocs.io/en/latest/download.html) is an off-lattice KMC code primarily used for metals but with overlapping concepts